ja-plus/vscode-eslint-prettier-helper/README.md

 ```
 </details>

-## Pass the test on the following platforms | 测过的系统
+## Pass the test on the following platforms | 试过的系统
 ### Win7、Win10
 > vscode > 1.60 (which can install the supported eslint plugin2.2.3)
 > node 12.22.9